 values and if so, what specific value trade-offs may be involved.

-many more concrete details regarding research, policymaking, outreach,
+This report offers many more concrete details regarding research, policymaking, outreach,

 and engagement around student privacy and cloud computing.